GoogleCloudPlatform/cloud-bigtable-examples/java/hello-world/README.md

     HelloWorld: Create table Hello-Bigtable
     HelloWorld: Write some greetings to the table
+    HelloWorld: Scan for all greetings:
-    HelloWorld: Write some greetings to the table Hello World!
+        Hello World!
 	    Hello Cloud Bigtable!
 	    Hello HBase!